 2.3 Align procedures for storage, retrieval, and use of credit information with credit policy and legislative requirements.

-2.4 Monitor the application of credit policy and note non-compliance.
+2.4 Explain how to monitor the application of credit policy and advise the outcome of non-compliance.

 Range may include but is not limited to – granting of credit, credit limits, stop credit, collection of overdue accounts, repossession of goods, write-offs.